Huangdi Sijing: Dating

 The Huang-Lao tradition is traditionally placed as more prominent from the late Warring States period to early Han dynasty.
 As Yates (1997) notes, dating for the Sijing had been disputed since its discovery.
 However, Yates "definitely" rejected it as a post-Qin work.
 Benjamin I. Schwartz (1998) considered scholarly efforts to relate and place the text within the context of pre-Qin thought to be "most convincing".
 Scholarship on the work "contributes to our understanding of the complexities of pre-Qin China."

-Though the work's formatting ranges the late Warring States to Han dynasty, the broader Sijing reflects work(s) earlier written in the Warring States period as a loose compilation, and were likely not originally of Han compilation.
-Yates and Michael Loewe (1999) placed the Sijing's Jingfa text in the late Warring States period before Qin unification.
-Its largest work, Jingfa may well be its latest work, drawing on a late linguistic environment comparable to the Lushi Chunqiu, though it is not impossible to date its language farther back.
-With a comparable size and introduction to the Tao te Ching, it may well have been compiled independently to accompany it before becoming the Sijing's preface.
+Though the present text's formatting ranges the late Warring States to Han dynasty, the broader Sijing reflects work(s) earlier written in the Warring States period as a loose compilation, and were likely not originally of Han authorship if compilation.
+Yates and Michael Loewe (1999) placed the Sijing's Jingfa ("The Canon: Law") text in the late Warring States period before Qin unification.
+By way of linguistic comparison, Ryden considered the conclusion that Jingfa predates the Han dynasty "inescapable."

+Its largest work, Jingfa may well be its latest work, drawing on a late linguistic environment comparable to the Lushi Chunqiu, with antecedents in the late Warring States Guanzi, but, given generalist legal terminology, also the Shangjunshu as ranging back earlier.
+With a comparable introduction and size to the Tao te Ching, it may well have been compiled independently to accompany it before becoming the Sijing's preface.

-The small "Aphorisms" text is also is styled similarly to the late Guanzi, with similar concepts of government.
+The small "Aphorisms" text is also styled similarly to the late Guanzi, with similar concepts of government.
 The second book syncretizes Guanzi and Zhuangzi content.
 One parable can be found in Chapter 23 of the Zhuangzi, which includes content predating the late Han Feizi.
 The fourth smaller text, Dao Yuan (Dao the Origin), resembling the Tao te Ching, has received little dating commentary.
 It can be dated to before unification, since it advocates unification.
 German Sinologists Dieter Kuhn and Helga Stahl place it in the third century bce without comment.

-The Sijing's formatting is piecemeal, representing a type ranging the late pre-imperial period into the Han dynasty, whose formatting is influenced by Qin unification.
-Yates argued against its late compilation as indicating Han works; although representative of Qin formatting, its formatting is not impossible to find in the late period outside Qin, so that it could have been compiled as is before Qin unification.
-But it does tend towards late formatting.
-The works could just as well have been compiled in the late Warring States period, then updated to reflect chapter and title naming conventions of Han dynasty copyists.
-The copyists are just rejected as the works original authors.